shapeandshare/dicebox.sensorybatchprocessor/README.md

 ```

 In the examples above the Docker Swarm was deployed to AWS and had the Cloudstor:aws plugin enabled and active.
-The sensory service containers will store and read data from the shared storage.
+The sensory batch processor containers will store and read data from the shared storage.

 **Global shared Cloudstor volumes mounted by all tasks in a swarm service.**